DeepWoods/nxfilter-pfsense/README.md

 To install NxFilter and the rc startup script:

+1. Log into the pfSense webConfigurator(System-Advanced-Admin Access) and change the TCP port to something other than port 80 and disable the WebGUI redirect rule.
+NxFilter GUI and block page will need to use port 80.
+2. In the webConfigurator, disable the DNS resolver(Services-DNS Resolver-General Settings).
+NxFilter provides filtering DNS services on port 53.
+3. In the webConfigurator, create firewall rules(Firewall-Rules-LAN) to allow access to LAN address for NxFilter udp ports 53, 1813 and tcp ports 80, 443, 19002:19004
-1. Log in to the pfSense command line shell as root.
+4. Log in to the pfSense command line shell as root.
-2. Run these commands, which downloads the install script from this Github repository and then executes it with sh:
+5. Run these commands, which downloads the install script from this Github repository and then executes it with sh:

   ```
     curl -L -O 'https://raw.githubusercontent.com/DeepWoods/nxfilter-pfsense/master/install-nxfilter.sh'